EU pushes reforms as Ukraine seeks membership promise

 “The fight against corruption needs to get much more serious,” Hahn told a pre-summit news conference on Thursday.

-Danylyuk countered that he was facing a campaign against his economic reform efforts from powerful business groups that benefited from corruption and legal loopholes.

-“This is a fight,” he said.
-“For vested interests, it’s like we are taking their money.”

-German Chancellor Angela Merkel said she would discuss the violence in eastern Ukraine with Poroshenko.
-Each side accuses the other of violating a ceasefire agreement almost daily.
+German Chancellor Angela Merkel said she would discuss the violence in eastern Ukraine with Poroshenko, as an almost three-year-old peace agreement has failed to stop fighting, with each side accusing the other of violating the terms of a ceasefire on a near-daily basis.